rickrodness/cse110-sp24-group18/admin/meetings/042824-retrospective.md

 - Ryan Seidl
 - Taiki Yoshino
 - Rick Rodness
+- Elijah Hosaka

 ## What Went Well For The Team
 - Communication was really smooth, each member is very responsive.
-- The organization by the leadership (especially Ishika) was very helpful.
+- The organization by the leadership (especially Ishika and Bernico) was very helpful.
 All of the templates for each member is already made so everyone can easily finish their jobs.
 - The team's atmosphere was great.
 Everyone's ideas are accepted / considered and everyone got along.

 ## What Didn't Go As Well For The Team